Families of jets of arc type and higher (co)dimensional Du Val singularities: Introduction

 \section{Introduction}

-The space of arcs through the singular locus of a complex variety decomposes into a finite union of irreducible components, each defining a distinct divisorial valuation, that is, a prime divisor on some resolution of singularities \cite{Nas95}.
-We will refer to such components as \emph{Nash families of arcs} and to the valuations they define as \emph{Nash valuations}.
-The \emph{Nash problem} seeks to characterize Nash families of arcs in terms of resolutions of singularities.
+The space of arcs through the singular locus of a complex variety decomposes into a finite union of irreducible components, each defining a distinct divisorial valuation, that is, a prime divisor on some resolution of singularities.
+These components were studied by Nash \cite{Nas95}; we will refer to them as \emph{Nash families of arcs}, and to the valuations they define as \emph{Nash valuations}.
+The problem of characterizing Nash families of arcs in terms of resolutions of singularities fits within the \emph{Nash problem}, which was motivated by the desire of understanding what different resolutions would have in common.

 It is natural to ask whether a similar picture holds for families of jets through the singular locus, at least when one looks at jets of sufficiently high order.
 (For clarity of exposition, in this introduction we restrict the discussion to the case where families of arcs and families of jets all stem from the singular locus of the variety; we refer to the main body of the paper for a more general formulation of the question.)
 As jets are parametrized by schemes of finite type, the fact that there are finitely many irreducible components of the set of jets of fixed order through the singular locus is clear.
 The question is how the families of jets defined by such components relate to the families of arcs identified by Nash.